 When it comes to animal protein sources, you may be wondering what meat is the easiest to digest.
 Lean animal proteins (like chicken breast or fish), egg protein and milk proteins like whey protein are all easily digestible protein.

 Whey protein is one of the most commonly-used proteins for protein powder.
 It contains all of the essential amino acids and is easily digested.
 Although meat is a quality protein source, it does take longer to digest than protein powder.
 Rather than take a sip of a liquid protein shake, the process of digesting food begins with chewing.
 Chewing is necessary to help break down things like the tough meat fibers and mix the food with saliva, which kickstarts the digestive process.
 Eating a piece of meat requires more energy to digest and can even slightly raise the metabolism due to the amount of energy required to break the meat down.
 With protein powder, there’s no tough fibers to break down; the protein source that makes up the powder is already broken down, making for easier digestion.
-You get all those crucial grams of protein, without forcing your digestive system to put in extra work.

 If you still have difficulty digesting protein shakes, you can also consider adding supplements with digestive enzymes into your diet to assist your digestive system and help your body absorb those necessary nutrients even easier.